Panasonic Lumix DMC-GH2

 |Weight (inc. batteries)||442 g (0.97 lb / 15.59 oz)|

 |Dimensions||124 x 90 x 76 mm (4.88 x 3.54 x 2.99″)|

-The GH2 is the best G-series camera to date, and the improvements that Panasonic has made compared to the GH1 and G2, especially as regards AF performance and movie shooting, are meaningful and very welcome.
-We love the combination of physical control points and touch-screen operation, and ultimately, only murky JPEG output in low contrast environments lets the GH2 down.
+The GH2 is the best G-series camera to date, and the improvements that Panasonic has made compared to the GH1 and G2, especially regarding AF performance and movie shooting, are meaningful and very welcome.
+We love the combination of physical control points and touchscreen operation, and ultimately, only murky JPEG output in low-contrast environments lets the GH2 down.

 Good for: High quality still (in RAW mode) and movie capture.